johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Unless our hearts are challenged and renewed in this way, we remain merely *religious converts*—engaging in devotional, religious activity, whilst our will, character, allegiances, loyalties and lifestyle remain practically unchanged.

-As we experience a process of formation into disciples of Jesus, we face the challenge of whether to make our whole heart available to God—or to shrink back from the challenge of Messianic mission.
-Only as we allow our hearts to be transformed by the Holy Spirit have we begun the life of a disciplined co-worker of the Messiah[^cf13]: one who has been authentically *co-missioned* with him.
+As we experience a process of formation into disciples of Jesus, we face the challenge of whether to make our whole heart available to God—or to shrink back from the demands of Messianic mission.
+Only as we allow our hearts to be transformed by the Holy Spirit do we begin the life of a disciplined co-worker of the Messiah[^cf13]: one who has been authentically *co-missioned* with him.

 ### The priority of discipleship ###

 Because discipleship deals with the heart, it must be a strategic, practical priority that *precedes* concentrated biblical [teaching][The strategy of teaching], which is for the spiritually mature.
-Teaching deals with our minds—our understanding, conviction and belief—and excessive teaching of immature, undisciplined people risks *puffing them up with knowledge*—instead of *building them up with God's love*.[^cf14]
+Teaching deals with our minds—our understanding, conviction and belief—and excessive teaching of immature, undisciplined people risks *puffing them up with knowledge*, instead of *building them up with God's love*.[^cf14]

 ### — Option — ⌥ ###